openhealthcare/opal/doc/docs/reference/upgrading.md

 Options are now an ex-API.
 Applications should convert to use either Referencedata (canonical terms for common data), or Metadata (App specific data you wish to pass into the front end).

+#### UI Components

+Those applications relying on Angular strap ui components (Typeahead, Popover, Tooltip, Datepicker, Timepicker) should convert their templates to use the Angular UI Boostrap equivalents, or the OPAL templatetags.

+Full documentation of the markup and options for these components is found [here](http://angular-ui.github.io/bootstrap/versioned-docs/0.14.3/)

 ### 0.7.0 -> 0.7.1

 #### Downstream dependencies